 This means that I can barely find the energy to look at my phone, sit in front of my computer and write.
 There is so much to blogging behind the scenes; it’s time-consuming and each step can be met with any number of technical disasters.
 All of this work is an impossible mountain to climb when one is in the mists of a depressive episode.

 So, my grand plan to write all the time, guest blog and go on as many mental health-related podcasts as possible has kinda been dashed.
 Like when I was working, I am unable to be the constant force I had originally planned to be.

 Hear the real life stories of people just like you at A New Dawn Podcast

-I mean, when your dealing with PTSD and this depression illness, and can’t work; how can you expect to go full tilt on a regular basis with something like a mental health blog?
-Basically, it was an unreal expectation on my part; you know, I’m ok with that.
+I mean, when you’re dealing with PTSD and this depression illness, and can’t work, how can you expect to go full tilt on a regular basis with something like a mental-health blog?
+Basically, it was an unreal expectation on my part – and you know, I’m okay with that.